MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 17 :

+Last week, we took a 3-day course in ES6 and another one in IIS.
+Another good stable week,thank God.
+I've finished all the lab assignments on time.
+I edited my CV, removing and adding things to be ready to apply for jobs.

 # Week 16 :

 Can I be honest and talk a little bit about an "unsuccessful" month?
 January wasn't my month.
 I lost a great portion of my energy and that highly affected my progress in ITI.
 I have a lot of things that should be finished.
 My backlog is stuffed with unchecked items.
 I've missed the C# assignments deadline.
 I was really ill last week.